zhouzaihang/jupyterlab_micropython_kernel/README.md

 Upload all files in the specified folder to the microcontroller's file system while convert all .ipynb files to .py files

-eg. upload specific directory as project root directory
+eg. upload specific directory as project root directory:

 ```jupyter
 %uploadproject --source dht11
 ```

-eg. reboot after uploaded
+eg. reboot after uploaded:

 ```jupyter
 %uploadproject --source dht11 -r
 ```

-eg. remove all file in the divice before upload
+eg. remove all file in the divice before upload:

 ```jupyter
 %uploadproject --source dht11 -e
 ```

-eg. only upload .py or .ipynb files to the device
+eg. only upload .py or .ipynb files to the device:

 ```jupyter
 %uploadproject --source dht11 -r -e -py